Filtering crosstalk from bath non-Markovianity via spacetime classical shadows: Spatiotemporal classical shadows

-with probability given in accordance with Equation~\eqref{eq:PToutput}, and noting that $\hat{\Pi} = \Pi^{\text{T}}$ for any POVM element.
-Since there is a tensor product structure, we can examine each measurement and each preparation at each time on each qubit separately.
-The preparations $P_l^{q_j}$ are all deterministic, and enact (in isolation) the quantum channel
+with probability given in accordance with Equation~\eqref{eq:PToutput}.
+Note that the Choi state of a POVM element is given by its transpose~\cite{Milz2021PRXQ}: $\hat{\Pi} = \Pi^{\text{T}}$.
+Using the tensor product structure, we can examine each measurement and each preparation at each time on each qubit separately.
+The preparations $P_l^{q_j}$ are all deterministic, and enact the quantum channel